-All participants and volunteers, must sign a waiver provided by AIRaceLAB Inc before onset of the event
+All participants and volunteers, must sign a waiver provided by AIRaceLAB Inc before the onset of the event.

-Your race bib and race number must be worn and visible at all times during the race, bib and race number are provided by AIRaceLAB Inc
+Your race number must be worn and visible at all times during the race, race number is provided by AIRaceLAB Inc.

 Means of Travel

-All participants must go through the checkpoint/ aid station.
+All participants must go through the checkpoint(s)/ aid station(s).
 Checking in can be as quick as ensuring race staff/ volunteer(s) take note of your race number.
 The Mini-Taur10 km does not have an aid station.

 You are racing this event as a solo athlete, to that end, no outside assistance is permitted during the race.
 Acceptance of outside help, be it from a volunteer, spectator, medical personnel, bystander, race staff etc will result in immediate disqualification.
-See rule #9 and 10 for the only deviations from this.
+See next two points for the only deviations from this.